 I graduated from Binghamton University where I majored in history and political science.
 From there, I spent five years in operational roles with a management consulting firm based out of Pittsford, NY.
 I gained invaluable experience managing projects, interacting with clients and expanding my skillset.

-When not at work, I enjoy being outside as much as possible and living an active lifestyle.
+I enjoy being outside as much as possible and living an active lifestyle.
 I earned my Eagle Scout rank in 2007 and spend significant time volunteering for Massawepie Scout Camps in the Adirondacks.